nanmu42/orly/README.md

 # orly

-O RLY Cover Generator, a Better One
+O RLY Cover Generator is in its alpha phase.

+If you find a bug, feel free to raise an issue.